rbadillap/ai-readme-antispam/README.md

 # AI `README` Antispam

-Detects spammy `README` edits with AI
+A GitHub Action to detect spammy `README` edits with AI